juliezard/PowerShell/README.md

 # PowerShell

-List of useful PowerShell scripts
+My list of useful PowerShell scripts

+Use powershell.exe command to run